pisv/gethandly.wiki-playground/Step-Two.md

 ```

 It might seem it would never return!
 (Okay, it took about 5 minutes
 on our machine...)
-Do you feel it could do better than this?
+Couldn't it do better than this?

-If you set a breakpoint in the `FooFile.createStructuralAst` method and
+If you set a breakpoint in the `FooFile.hCreateStructuralAst` method and
 rerun the `FooFileTest` under debugger, you will see that every request
 for the Foo file's body leads to rebuilding the whole structure
 of the source file and hence, to re-parsing.
 It is called six (!) times